freebasic/fbfrog/readme.txt

 To do:

+* Renames can cause other renames to become unnecessary.
+Here we'll do an unnecessary rename:
+	#define A 1
+	struct UDT { int a; };
+	enum { a = 1 };
+  The field causes the #define to be renamed, so the enumconst doesn't have to be renamed anymore.
+This only happens because of the inter-namespace rename (due to the field/#define conflict) and because enumcontants are preferred over #defines when renaming.

 * Automatically detect #include guards and remove the left over #defines
 * Ignore __attribute__((aligned(N))) (show a warning?).
 FB doesn't have it, and often it's just used for "better" performance anyways, not really needed.